 This little card holds all the activation details of your service with a cell phone company.
 You are able to swap this SIM card in and out of phones to easily begin using a new phone.
 Locked phones only recognize SIM cards from one carrier whereas unlocked phones recognize them from all carriers that use the technology.
 At the moment, only AT&T and T-Mobile utilize SIM cards; Verizon Wireless and Sprint do not.

 Why are cell phones locked in the first place?

 Most cell phone carriers in the United States lock cell phones to keep the price of phones down.
 When you buy a cell phone, especially a new one, you are often given a discounted price because you sign a contract.
 This contract effectively pays for the phone over time.

-If you could buy a phone at discount that was unlocked and go to another provider to use it, the original company would lose the money it could have made off of you.
-Locking phones prevents this from happening and is lucrative for companies who thrive on loyalty to make a profit.
+If you could buy a phone at a discount that was unlocked and go to another provider to use it, the original company would lose the money it could have made off of you.
+Locking phones prevent this from happening and is lucrative for companies who thrive on loyalty to make a profit.

 Why unlock a cell phone?

-Many consumers believe that locking a cell phone in the first place defeats the purpose of a SIM card to begin with.
-Why lock a phone when the industry encourages consumers to easily swap between them?
+Many consumers believe that locking a cell phone in the first place defeats the purpose of a SIM card, to begin with.
+Why lock the phone when the industry encourages consumers to easily swap between them?
 Unlocking a cell phone can give a user the freedom to pick the phone they want, the color they want and the features they want in a device when a service provider cannot.

-Imagine the frustration of being eligible for an upgrade with your provider, telling them you want X, Y and Z, and all they can offer you is R, S, T and Z but for an extra fee.
+Imagine the frustration of being eligible for an upgrade with your provider, telling them you want X, Y and Z, and all they can offer you is R, S, T, and Z but for an extra fee.
 Being able to use an unlocked phone with all the features you want, the style you adore and the color you like are the reasons why you would want to unlock one.

 How to unlock a cell phone: